Arteta admits Sanllehi exit uncertainty and defends Arsenal redundancy plans | Goal.com

 Mikel Arteta says Arsenal have yet to decide how the club will operate following the shock exit of Raul Sanllehi earlier in the month, and that discussions with the hierarchy over a new structure are ongoing.

-Arsenal announced the departure of Sanellhi, who had been head of football, on August 15 with managing director Vinai Venkatesham given the task of leading the club going forward.
+Arsenal announced the departure of Sanllehi, who had been head of football, on August 15 with managing director Vinai Venkatesham given the task of leading the club going forward.

 Technical director Edu and Arteta are now working in tandem overseeing squad planning and the pair were key to getting the deal done for Brazilian centre-back Gabriel, who is set to join from Lille for £25 million (€28m/$30m).